olvaffe/olv-notes/graphics/compositors/wayland.md

     `shell_resize`.
 If neither, a `device_button` event is sent to the client.
   - `wlsc_input_device_end_grab` is called if the button is released.
 It in turn calls `wlsc_input_device_set_pointer_focus`

-overview
-- (client) invokes wl_compositor_create_surface to create surface
-- (client) invokes wl_surface_attach to attach a gem buffer to the surface
-- (client) invokes wl_surface_map to specify the geometry of the surface
-- (client) invokes wl_compositor_commit to commit changes
-- (server) upon commit, compositor invokes schedule_repaint
-- (server) upon map, surface remembers the new geometry
-- (server) upon attach, surface creates a EGLSurface for the specified gem buffer
-- (server) upon create_surface, compositor malloc()s a new surface
-- after attach, the gem buffer belongs to the server
-- further modifications should go through surface copy method

-libwayland-server.so :				\
-	wayland.o				\
-	event-loop.o				\
-	connection.o				\
-	wayland-util.o				\
-	wayland-protocol.o

-idea
-- everything is wl_object, including wl_display itself
-- all objects are stored in display->objects.
-They are either from display or clients (e.g., through create_surface).
-- an wl_object consists of id, interface, and implementation.  display's objects has id in [0, 255).
-0 means no such id, 1 is the id of the display.
-  When a client connects, a range is reserved for the client.
-When the range is running out, another range is reserved.
-- an wl_inteface describes the events and methods of a wl_object. the details are stored in wl_message, which consists of name, signature, and types (unused?)

-protocol
-- wl_display_interface: events like invalid_object, invalid_method, no_memory, global, ...
-- wl_compositor_interface: methods like create_surface and commit;
-			   events like acknowledge and frame
-- wl_surface_interface: methods like destroy, attach, map, copy, and damage.
-- wl_input_device_interface: events like motion, button, keyboard_focus
-- wl_output_interface: events like geometry

-wl_connection
-- a connection is established for each client.
-- I/O to fd happens in wl_connection_data.
-When WL_CONNECTION_READABLE,
-  "in" buffer is updated.  data is read from fd, and in->head is incremented.
-  When WL_CONNECTION_WRITABLE, "out" buffer is updated.  data is written to fd, and out->tail is incremented.
-If "out" buffer is empty after writing, connection->update is called with WL_CONNECTION_READABLE.
-- wl_connection_copy and wl_connection_consume copy data from "in" buffer.
-- wl_connection_write copies data to "output" buffer.
-If "out" buffer was empty before copy, connection->update is called with WL_CONNECTION_READABLE | WL_CONNECTION_WRITABLE.
-- In wl_connection_create, connection->update is called with WL_CONNECTION_READABLE.
-- protocol: SENDER[32]OPCODE[16]SIZE[16]DATA[variable]
-- signature: o -> object id, n -> an unallocated object id
-- wl_connection_vmarshal marshals the arguments and invokes wl_connection_write.
-- wl_connection_demarshal demarshals data from wl_connection_copy and
-  invokes supplied callback.

-wl_event_loop
-- There are four kinds of sources: fd, timer, signal, and idle.
-Through the use of signalfd(2) and timerfd_create(2), signal and timer sources are treated like fd sources, which are epoll_wait()ed.
-- wl_event_loop_wait invokes epoll_wait to wait for a max of 32 epoll_event.
-  For each event, source->interface->dispatch is invoked.
-If there is no event, dispatch_idles is invoked and all idle sources is invoked _and_ destroyed.

-wayland display:
-- init seq: wl_display_create, wl_display_set_compositor, wl_display_add_socket, and wl_display_run.
-- when a new connection is made, a new client is created and client->source is added to display event loop.
-WL_DISPLAY_RANGE and WL_DISPLAY_GLOBAL for each global are sent to the new client.
-Then, each global is informed of the new client, which gives it a chance to send additional events.
-Note that client is not stored in any of wl_display's lists.
-- dispatch happens in wl_client_connection_data, which is invoked when data is available.
-- When a client commits, compositor schedule_repaint and wl_client_send_acknowledge.
-- When the compositor repaints, wl_display_post_frame is invoked and all clients on display->pending_frame_list is sent WL_COMPOSITOR_FRAME.  display->pending_frame_list is cleared.
-- repaint exits early if not needed.
-The seq is attach/map -> commit -> acknowledge -> repaint -> frame

-wayland-system-compositor :			\
-	wayland-system-compositor.o		\
-	evdev.o					\
-	cairo-util.o				\
-	wayland-util.o

-evdev_input_device:
-- evdev_input_device_create takes a wlsc_input_device, and a display and path
-- path is opened (for input events) and added to display event loop
-- on events, notify_button, notify_key, or notify_motion is called upon wlsc_input_device

-wayland-system-compositor.c
-- a wlsc_compositor has a list of wlsc_output and wlsc_input_device
-  respectively.
-They are created through create_output and evdev_input_device_create.
-ATM, they are called once.
-That is, there is only one output and one input.
-- a udev rule is installed to mark all mouse and kbd, and card0.
-All mice and kbds report to the single wlsc_input_device.
-- in create_output, init_egl is called to get EGLDisplay, EGLConfig, and EGLContext, which is stored in ec.
-A wlsc_output is malloc()ed.
-Current drm mode is queried and a gem buffer of size mode->hdisplay * mode->vdisplay * 4 is created, which is used as fb.
-It then invokes eglCreateSurfaceForName to create a EGLSurface on the gem buffer.
-The surface is stored in output->surface.
-  Finally, background_create is invoked to create output->background.
-- at the end of init_libudev, pointer_create is invoked to create pointer sprite.
-- on notify_*, device->grab_surface or device->keyboard_focus might change.
-  event is reported to the related surface.  compositor repaint is scheduled.